 - Built-in support for parallel execution.
 Run scripts on different Endpoints in parallel.

 - Fine control over the deployment scheme.
-If you want to change the default deployment mechanism, you may want to use DMScript.
+If you want to change the default deployment mechanism, use DMScript.

-If you need to do any of these things, either as part of a deployment activity or as part of an integration (for example, notifying an external system when an Application Version has been moved or deployed) then you may need to use DMScript.
+If you need to do any of these things, either as part of a deployment activity or as part of an integration (for example, notifying an external system when an Application Version has been moved or deployed) then use DMScript.